kenryu42/Face-Detection-And-Auto-Crop/README.md

-# Face Detection And Crop
+# Face Detection And Auto Crop

-A python program that detects and crops faces in the image.
+A python program that detects and auto crops face in the image.

 # Installation